exokitxr/webmr-docs/docs/whatisexo.md

+---
+id: whatisexo
+title: What is Exokit?
-# What is Exokit
+sidebar_label: What is Exokit?
+---

  Exokit is a browser that is made from the ground-up for performance and ease of access in the post-screen era.

   ## How?